 Jordan had been sentenced to 18 months' probation for the indecent assault of a boy aged under 16 only four years before the department placed the 14-year-old in his care in 1982.

-At the time it was not compulsory for the department, now the Social Development Ministry, to do criminal checks on potential carers but early this year the law changed to require police checks for CYF placements.
+At the time it was not compulsory for the department, now the Social Development Ministry, to do criminal checks on potential carers but early this year the policy changed to require police checks for CYF placements.

 In a statement to the Daily News yesterday, ministry spokeswoman Alison McDonald said the man's claim had been approved and they planned to apologise today.